Menu

 • A soda maker that requires electrical power will cost a little more to operate than one that doesn’t.
 For many consumers, however, the additional expense is negligible.

 • Use cold water for best results.
-Most soda maker manufacturers recommend the use of cold tap water, as carbon dioxide gas mixes better with cold water than room temperature water.
-Cold water also requires less carbon dioxide to achieve the same level of “fizziness” as room temperature water.
-So using cold water will save you money on cartridge replacement in the long run.
+Most soda maker manufacturers recommend the use of cold tap or filtered water, as carbon dioxide gas mixes better with cold water than room temperature water.
+Cold water also requires less carbon dioxide to achieve the same level of fizziness as room temperature water.
+So, using cold water will save you money on cartridge replacement in the long run.

 • Refrigerate your fizzy water.
-Carbonated water made with a soda machine won’t remain fizzy for quite as long as the soda or seltzer purchased from a store.
-But if you store it in the refrigerator, the water should maintain its level of carbonation for three to five days before starting to go flat.
+Carbonated water made with a soda machine won’t remain fizzy for quite as long as soda or seltzer purchased from a store.
+If you store it in the refrigerator, the water should maintain its level of carbonation for three to five days before starting to go flat.

 FAQ